BREAKING NEWS

 Link to FacebookShare to XShare to Email

-A California man tortured a woman to death then started a fire at a mobile home park, police said.
+A California man tortured an elderly woman to death and then started a fire at a mobile home park.
+Now, he'll spend the next several decades behind bars for the crimes.

-Investigators in Tulare County, California, said Anthony Lawrence Barra, 24, was arrested after DNA evidence linked him to the scene of the homicide and suspected arson where Carol Hendon, 74.
+Investigators in Tulare County said Anthony Lawrence Barra, 24, was arrested after DNA evidence linked him to the scene of the homicide and arson after Carol Hendon, 74, was found dead.

 Article continues below advertisement

 On Jan.
-21, a patrol car was dispatched to a suspicious person.
-Officers reportedly found a car with its doors and trunk open parked in the carport of the mobile home that “looked as if it had been rummaged through.”
+21. 2022, a patrol car was dispatched to investigate a suspicious person.
+An officer found a parked car with its doors and trunk open in the carport of the mobile home that “looked as if it had been rummaged through.”

-When the officer stopped to investigate, they reportedly noticed smoke coming from the home.
-The officer tried to enter the home but was pushed back by the flames and smoke.
-Crews later found Hendon, who was reported dead inside, according to YourCentralalley.com.
+When the officer stopped to investigate, they spotted smoke coming from the home.
+The officer tried to enter the residence but was pushed back by the flames and smoke.
+Crews later found Hendon dead inside, according to YourCentralalley.com.

 The Tulare police and arson investigators took over the investigation regarding the fire because of the suspicious circumstances.